NISL-DETECT/CNDS-DATA/val/README.md

 # Validation Data

-This the val data with labeling for this project.
+This the validation data with lable used in the process of training the model.

 Black :